 Managers/Timekeepers are responsible for doing the following:

 - Ensuring that all of these individuals have entered their hours worked timely into Workday and submitted them for approval.
-If an individual has not entered his/her time, the manager/timekeeper must ensure that it is timely entered and can do so on his/her behalf, if necessary.
+If individuals have not entered their time, the manager/timekeeper must ensure that it is timely entered and can do so on their behalf, if necessary.

 - Reviewing hours worked for accuracy addressing any issues prior to approving time, and timely approving these individuals’ time in Workday.

 - Not falsifying or incorrectly reporting time worked by an individual, or instructing/advising an individual to do the same.

 - If any errors or omissions are identified, promptly submitting corrections for any errors or omissions.
 This should be done before payment if possible, or after payment if necessary.

 Individuals who violate this policy will be subject to disciplinary action up to and including termination.

 Policy Number: 310

 Effective Date: 07/01/2019

 Supersedes Policy Number(s): N/A